The Decision that may have Saved My Life that I’ll Never Forget

 I quickly scanned around me and noticed that although I was falling faster than the others in the air around me, that I wasn’t streaming past them like I had seen others in trouble with malfunctioning parachutes do.

 I decided it would be too risky to open my reserve chute but I knew I might hit the ground pretty hard.
-That might be better than getting tangled up in the parachute cords like I had seen so many do.
+That might be better than getting tangled up in the parachute cords like I had seen so many guys do.
 Even if I hit the ground rather hard, but landed on my side the way we were taught, I still might survive if I were lucky.

 The decision I made was to take no action.
 To Do Nothing was my best chance of survival in my situation.
 I crossed my fingers and said a quick prayer while my decent scared the living daylights out of me thinking of the consequences if I hit the ground too hard.